Farewell to Manzanar: Synopsis

 At the camp, the Japanese Americans find cramped living conditions, badly prepared food, unfinished barracks, and dust blowing in through every crack and knothole.
 There is not enough warm clothing to go around; many fall ill from immunizations and poorly preserved food, and they face the indignity of non-partitioned camp toilets (which particularly upsets Jeanne's mother).
-The Wakatsuki's stop eating together in the camp mess hall, and the family begins to disintegrate.
+The Wakatsukis stop eating together in the camp mess hall, and the family begins to disintegrate.
 Jeanne, virtually abandoned by her family, takes an interest in the other people in camp and studies religion with two nuns.
 However, after she suffers sunstroke when imagining herself a suffering saint, her father orders Jeanne to stop.

-He is arrested and returns a year later from the Fort Lincoln Internment Camp.
+Jeanne's father is arrested and returns a year later from the Fort Lincoln Internment Camp.
 The family is unsure how to greet him; only Jeanne welcomes him openly.
 She has always admired her father (who left his samurai family in Japan to protest the declining social status of the samurai), and fondly remembers how he conducts himself—from his courtship of Jeanne's mother to his virtuoso pig-carving.
 Something happened, however, during his time at the detention camp (where government interrogators accused him of disloyalty and espionage); he is now in a downward emotional spiral.
 He becomes violent and drinks heavily, nearly striking Jeanne's mother with his cane before Kiyo (Jeanne's youngest brother) punches their father in the face.

 The men's frustration eventually results in the December Riot, which breaks out after three men are arrested for beating a man suspected of helping the government.
 The rioters roam the camp searching for inu (both “dog” and “traitor” in Japanese).
 The military police try to stop the riot; in the chaos they shoot into the crowd, killing two Japanese and wounding ten others.
 That night, a patrol group accosts Jeanne's brother-in-law, Kaz, and his fellow workers and accuses them of sabotage.
 The mess-hall bells ring until noon the following day, as a memorial to the dead.
 Soon after, the government requires a loyalty oath to distinguish loyal Japanese from potential enemies.
 Opinion about whether to take the oath is divided.
 Answering “no” to the loyalty questions will result in deportation, but answering “yes” will result in being drafted.
 Jeanne's father and Woody answer “yes”, and Papa attacks a man for calling him an inu.
-That night Jeanne overhears her father singing the Japanese national anthem, "Kimi ga yo", whose lyrics speak of the endurance of stones.
+That night Jeanne overhears her father singing the Japanese national anthem, "Kimigayo", whose lyrics speak of the endurance of stones.